 Do You Italicize Titles?

 Yes, you italicize titles when writing to indicate the title of a longer work, such as a book, movie, play, or magazine.
-Follow these steps:
+Here’s a step-by-step process on Do You Italicize Titles:

 Books, Magazines, Newspapers, Journals